-Parents are expected to call the school in the morning if their child is going to be absent due to ill health (see section 3.2).
+Parents are expected to contact the school in the morning if their child is going to be absent due to ill health (see section 3.2).
 Parents are expected to contact the school each day their child is ill.

-If after contacting parents a pupil's absence continue to rise, we will consider involving an attendance officer.
+If after contacting parents a pupil's absence continue to rise, we will consider involving the County Attendance Officer

 The persistent absence threshold is 10%.
-If a pupil's individual overall absence rate is greater than or equal to 10%, the pupil will be classified as a persistent absentee.
+If a pupil's individual overall absence rate is greater than or equal to 10%, the pupil will be classified as a persistent absentee and severe absence is where a pupil misses 50% or more of school.